1981 European Squash Team Championships

 The 1981 European Squash Team Championships was the 9th edition of European Squash Team Championships for squash players.
 The event was held in Amsterdam, Netherlands, from 19 to 21 March 1981.
 The tournament was organised by the European Squash Rackets Federation (ESRF).

 The England men's team regained the title from Sweden, winning for the 8th time.
 The England women's team won their 4th title.

+Ireland took bronze in the men's event.